SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/QuickLymanAlpha/index.rst

 Hydrogen number density, Helium fraction (:math:`X_{He} / (X_{He} + X_{H})`) and
 element abundance relative to the solar abundance pattern assumed by the tables (see equation 4 in the original paper).
-Since the quick Lyman-alpha model is only of interest for gas outside of haloes, we can make use of primoridal gas only.
+Since the quick Lyman-alpha model is only of interest for gas outside of haloes, we can make use of primordial gas only.
 This means that the particles do not need to carry a metallicity array or any individual element arrays.
 Another optimization is to ignore the cooling rates of the metals in the tables.